aws-observability/terraform-aws-observability-accelerator/docs/eks/gpu-monitoring.md

 # Monitoring NVIDIA GPU Workloads

 GPUs play an integral part in data intensive workloads.
-The base infrastructure module of the Observability Accelerator proivdes the ability to deploy the NVIDIA DCGM Exporter Dashboard.
+The base infrastructure module of the Observability Accelerator provides the ability to deploy the NVIDIA DCGM Exporter Dashboard.
 The dashboard utilizes metrics scraped from the `/metrics` endpoint that are exposed when running the nvidia gpu operator and NVSMI binary.

 !!!note